Skip to content

 05

-That’s why I approach automation as system design, not software installation.
-I’m less interested in building clever workflows.
-I care more about designing a foundation your team can rely on six, 12, or 24 months from now.
+That's why I approach automation as system design, not software installation.
+I care less about clever workflows and more about designing a foundation your team can rely on six, twelve, or twenty-four months from now.

 Your company is growing but the way things get done is starting to feel hard to manage